-Gifts are especially helpful for the UW-Madison Police Department in two major endeavors:
+Additionally, gifts are especially helpful for two of the department’s major endeavors: